 Instructors retain access to their courses for one semester after classes have ended, then the course will be concluded.
 When a course is concluded, the instructor will have read-only access to the course.
 For example, instructors can access their fall course during the following spring semester, but not the next fall.
 This allows instructors the ability to make changes in the Gradebook and handle incompletes.
 As a result, instructors will always see courses from their current semester and the past semester in their Canvas course list.

 Once a course is concluded, instructor-based roles will no longer have the same access in the course and will result in loss of course functionality and user information.
 If full functionality is still required for instructors, but the course is set to conclude the instructor must explicitly set an end date of the course.
 Otherwise, instructors should allow their course to conclude through the automated process.
 If courses are manually concluded, all enrollments are removed from the course and placed in the prior enrollment page.

 Cross-listing allows instructors to create a section in one account and then move that section to a course in a different account.
 Since courses in Canvas are created at the section level, instructors may want to combine or “cross-list” their sections into a single course that they can teach across the sections.
 For step-by-step instructions, view the How to cross-list course sections in Canvas article.

-If you would like help with cross-listing your courses, complete this form.
+If you need help with cross-listing your courses, complete this form.
 You will need to identify the class/reference numbers for the sections you wish to cross-list.

 End of Term

 Below are the Canvas roles.
-Canvas provides the potential for roles that appear only in a specific college or department's set of courses so if you feel you have the need for a special role, please contact Scott Finkeldei at firstname.lastname@example.org.
+Canvas provides the potential for roles that appear only in a specific college or department's set of courses so if you feel you need a special role; please contact Scott Finkeldei at firstname.lastname@example.org.

 |Read SIS data||X||X||X|